fuelxc/ruby-applicant/README.markdown

 2. Change the code as need be.
 Feel free to use whatever best practice you choose like adding tests, gemfiles, rvmrc files.
 Commit your changes to your local repo as you see fit.
-3. Zip up your modified repo and email it to it@ibsa.com.au.
+3. Zip up your modified repo and email it to me

 Note that tests, specs, and clear commit messages all bring good karma.